A detailed history of Preston: Part three

 Hertfordshire saw more of the organisation of the Parliament’s armies than any other county in the

-Eastern Association (formed by five counties including Hertfordshire) which was formed to raise an
+Eastern Association (formed by five counties including Hertfordshire) which was created to raise an

 army and prevent war from encroaching on their districts.
 Thomas Sadleir as the grandson of a